-Sales commissions earned by the Company's sales force are considered incremental and recoverable costs of acquiring customer contracts.
-These costs are capitalized and amortized on a straight-line basis over the anticipated period of benefit, which is estimated to be three years.
+Sales commissions earned by the Company's sales force and associated payroll taxes are considered incremental and recoverable costs of acquiring customer contracts.
+For initial contracts acquired with new customers and additional revenue acquired with existing contracts, these costs are capitalized and amortized on a straight-line basis over the anticipated period of benefit, which is estimated to be three years.
 The Company determined the period of benefit by taking into consideration the length of its customer contracts, its technology lifecycle and other factors.
+For renewal of existing contracts, these costs are capitalized and amortized on a straight-line basis over the term of the renewal, since the sales commissions for renewals are not considered commensurate with the sales commissions for initial contracts acquired, given a substantive difference in the commission rates in proportion to their respective contract values.

 Amounts expected to be recognized in excess of one year of the balance sheet date are recorded as deferred contract costs, non-current, in the consolidated balance sheets.
 Deferred contract costs are periodically analyzed for impairment.
 Amortization expense is recorded in sales and marketing expense within the accompanying consolidated statements of comprehensive income (loss).
 The Company has elected to apply the practical expedient allowed by ASC Topic 606, Revenue from contracts with customers ("ASC 606") according to which incremental costs of obtaining a contract are recognized as an expense when incurred if the amortization period of the asset is one year or less.